eosfor/eosfor.github.io/_posts/2018-07-05-episode1-cache.md

 What we do here is, we basically the function which takes two switch-parameters.
 They identify which part of our dataset to return.
 If none is set it will return the whole dataset.
 As you can see, here is the syntax we use here: ```[CMDBCache]::Instance.cache.DB```.
 Basically, ```::``` means that we accessing a static member.
 So in this case, syntactically, we use static member ```Instance``` to get to the ```cache.DB```.
 This, on first call, will first instantiate and initialize an object with a constructor, and on all subsequent calls will simply return our data, without calling ```Get-AzureTableData``` again.

-Here you can found some more information :)
+Here you can find some more information :)

 [![EPISODE 1: Caching Azure Storage Table calls](http://img.youtube.com/vi/0mYWMPtjzuM/0.jpg)](http://www.youtube.com/watch?v=0mYWMPtjzuM)